By Haley Golich, RD

 Create non-food related traditions

-If food is the center of most of your family gatherings, consider trying a new activity instead.
-Sign your family up for a Turkey Trot on Thanksgiving morning, spend time volunteering at a local food bank, or create a family game night on Christmas Eve.
+If food is the center of most of your family holidays, consider trying a new activity instead.
+Sign your family up for a virtual Turkey Trot on Thanksgiving morning, schedule a special video call with family from out of town, or create a family game night on Christmas Eve.
 These events will create lasting memories and healthier habits that could benefit the whole family, as well as help you focus on what the holidays are really about—quality time!

 Be picky about your indulgences

 Maybe you look forward to your sister’s famous apple pie every year at Christmas, and this is something that you do not want to part with.
 Great!
 There is no reason that you should not be able to enjoy something extra special if it is important to you.
 One treat will not break the bank in terms of your health goals.
 However, two months of poor eating decisions because “it’s the holidays” will.
 Enjoy the one to two treats that you really love in moderation, and stick to healthy options and portions of your other food choices.

 This holiday season, consider what is really important to you in your life.
 Then, on a daily basis, make decisions that are consistent with these most meaningful goals.
 Address destructive generational habits and replace them with new ones that leave you healthy, happy and feeling good about yourself.
 Remember, the choice is yours.